Step 1 – Declare yourself a Pre-Communications Student

 - Public Relations applicants must complete Communications 235: Introduction to Public Relations

-** Our WRTG 150 requirement must be fulfilled by WRTG 150, ELANG 150, M COM 320, an Advanced Written and Oral Communication GE course or an equivalent transfer course.
+** Our WRTG 150 requirement must be fulfilled by WRTG 150, ELANG 150, M COM 320, an Advanced Written and Oral Communication GE course (see the list here) or an equivalent transfer course.
 (Transfer classes from other universities must be cleared by the advisement center prior to applying to the program.)
 We do not accept AP English credits or English 115.

 These courses are typically offered each semester and term.
 Some courses are also offered through BYU Independent Study and at the Salt Lake Center.
 Prerequisite courses from other universities or colleges, other than Comms 101 or an advanced writing course, are not transferable.